-Whether you’re handling it in-house or hiring it done, marketing your website needs to be done strategically, methodically and consistently.
+Whether you’re handling your marketing in-house or hiring out to have it done, marketing for oil and gas websites needs to be done strategically, methodically and consistently.

 And when the oil economy is in a slump, it hurts everybody.
 Yeah, riggers get laid off, but so do steel mill workers and tanker truck drivers.

-And what exactly do good oil and gas internet marketers do?
-A lot.
-But much of it boils down to two things: Optimizing for conversion rates and improving search engine rankings.
+And, what does good marketing for oil and gas websites look like?
+Much of it boils down to two things: Optimizing for conversion rates and improving search engine rankings.

 Let’s look at both.